 YOU CAN DIG YOUR OWN WELL

 In these pages the "do it yourself water well drilling" technique is referred to as well drilling, but many call this technique "washing" or "jetting" a well.
 It is somewhat similar to the rotary bit method which most real water well drillers use for water bore drilling.
-Water is pumped down the center of a PVC schedule 40 pipe used as both a drill stem and a drill bit.
-At the bottom end of the PVC a drill bit is fashioned by cutting teeth into the end of the PVC.
+The DIY technique involves water pumped down the center of a PVC schedule 40 pipe used as both a drill stem and a drill bit.
+At the bottom end of the PVC pipe a "drill bit" is fashioned by cutting teeth into the end of the PVC pipe.
 The pipe is rotated back and forth as the PVC pipe is slowly worked into the ground while the cuttings are brought to the surface by the upward flow of water in the annular space around the pipe.
 If you want to dig your own well, try this technique.

 Installing a well and a pump can save a lot of money, especially if you are now paying the local utiilty for irrigation water.
 You have probably noticed that just watering the lawn can get expensive.
 You can spend less money watering the lawn.
 Actually, you can spend almost no money watering the lawn.
 It is great for gardeners, too.